The surface temperature of Europa: Derivation of the annual mean insolation

-where $S_0$ is the solar constant of Jupiter, $e$ is the eccentricity of Jupiter, $\omega$ is the precession, $\lambda$ is the longitude of Jupiter with respect to its orbit around the Sun, $\delta$ is the declination angle given by $\sin\delta = \sin \varepsilon \sin\lambda $ where $\varepsilon$ is the obliquity of Europa with respect to the plane of rotation of Jupiter around the Sun (calculated as the sum of the axial tilt of Europa, 0.1\degree{}, the inclination angle of Europa, 0.47\degree{}, and the axial tilt of Jupiter, 3.13\degree{}), and $H_0$ is the hour angle at sunrise and sunset given by $\cos H_0 = -\tan \phi \tan \delta$.
-Equation (\ref{eq:W}) is relevant for latitudes $\phi<|\pi/2-|\delta||$, while outside this latitude range, the insolation during the polar night is zero and during the polar day is equal to
+where $H_0$ is the hour angle at sunrise and sunset [Eq. (\ref{eq:H0})]; see Table \ref{table:params}.
+Equation (\ref{eq:W}) is relevant for latitudes $|\phi|<|\pi/2-|\delta||$, while outside this latitude range, the insolation during the polar night is zero and during the polar day is equal to